GitRealHappy/GitRealHappy.github.io/convention.md

       <p class="hero-tagline">Where Personal Brands Become Profitable Empires</p>
       <p class="hero-description">
         The premier gathering for creators who are serious about building sustainable, profitable personal brands.
-        Join visionaries from around the world for three days of transformational content and premium connections.
+        Join trailblazers and visionaries from around the world for three days of transformational work and shaking hands with industry leaders.
       </p>
       <a href="#email-capture" class="cta-button primary">Join the Waitlist</a>
     </div>